casey/just/README.md

 Backticks may not start with `#!`.
 This syntax is reserved for a future upgrade.

+The [`shell(…)` function](#external-commands) provides a more general mechanism to invoke external commands, including the ability to execute the contents of a variable as a command, and to pass arguments to a command.

 ### Conditional Expressions

 `if`/`else` expressions evaluate different branches depending on if two